InesBatista28/Linux-Recycle-Bin-Simulation/README.md

 # Linux Recycle Bin System
-**Date:** 2025-10-30
+**Date:** 2025-10-28

 ## Authors
 Inês Batista, 124877<br>
 Maria Quinteiro, 124996

 ## Description
 A Linux Recycle Bin Simulator implemented in Bash.
-This script provides a safe mechanism to delete, restore, search, and permanently remove files/directories, mimicking a graphical Recycle Bin behavior in the terminal.
-It also logs operations and maintains metadata for all deleted items.
+It provides a safe deletion and restoration mechanism for files and directories, mimicking the behavior of a graphical Recycle Bin directly in the terminal.
+The system maintains a metadata database, log file, configurable policies, and quota management, offering robust file lifecycle control.

 ## Installation
 1. Clone the repository: